ENCCS/gpu-programming/content/4-gpu-concepts.rst

 **Secondly** all memory accesses to the GPU memory are as a group in blocks of spefic sizes (32B, 64B, 128B etc.).
 To obtain good performance the CUDA threads in the same warp need to access elements of the data which are adjacent in the memory.
 This is called *coalesced* memory access.
 Finally  all threads part of a warp are synchronized.
 Some data sharing between the threads inside a warp is possible, however this is artchitecture dependent.

 There is another level in the CUDA threads hierarchy.
 The warps are grouped togheter in so called *blocks*.
 Each block is assigned to one Streaming Multiprocessor (SMP) unit.
 A SMP contains one or more SIMT units, schedulers, and very fast on-chip memory.
 Some of this on-chip memory can be used in the programers as a user controled cache which is accesable by all the threads in a block.
 In CUDA this is called *shared memory*.
 The share memory is used to "cache" data that is used by more than one CUDA thread, thus avoiding multiple reads from the global memory or it can be used to avoid memory accesses which are not efficient.
 For example in a matrix transpose operation, we have two memory operations per element and only can be coalesced.
 In the first step a tile of the matrix is saved read a coalesced manner in the shared memory.
 After all the reads of the block are done the tile can be locally transposed (which is very fast) and then written to the destination matrix in coalesced manner as well.
+All CUDA threads can be synchronized at block level.
+Furthermore when the shared memory is written in order to ensure that all threads have completed the operation the synchrozation is compulsory to ensure correctness of the program.